 Understanding the functional response to your CNS drug candidate in a more complex in vitro environment can more efficiently progress your drug discovery program to clinic.

 We offer brain slice assays as a low-throughput validation model of your test compound in a complex, multicellular approach.
-Slice cultures contain and maintain all the relevant neuronal and glial cells, structure and organization of the brain in thick sections of cultured ex vivo tissue providing a powerful translational link between in vitro and in vivo CNS studies in important therapeutic areas such as MS, Parkinson’s and Alzheimer’s disease.
+Slice cultures contain and maintain all the relevant neuronal and glial cells, structure and organization of the brain in thick sections of cultured ex vivo tissue providing a powerful translational link between in vitro and in vivo CNS studies in important therapeutic areas such as multiple sclerosis, Parkinson’s and Alzheimer’s disease.
+We also offer a validated slice culture assay to investigate inflammasome activation.

 We tailor the assay readouts to suit you.
 These can include immunohistochemical-based analysis or gene expression studies using qPCR or NGS techniques.

-Understanding how neurons respond to your drug candidate is key to bringing your central nervous system (CNS) therapies to market.
+Understanding how neurons respond to your drug candidate is key to bringing your therapies to market.

 We can screen neurons as isolated neuronal populations e.g. dopaminergic neurons in Parkinson’s Disease or as more complex mixed cell population assays.
 We can offer custom assay readouts in addition to the standard viability and survival tests as well as neurite outgrowth.